default-LA/DrumSlog/README.md

 ## Motivation
 I wanted to build a web-based drum machine that supported the feature of adding/removing rows to the project, and the user could choose from a soundbank which sound(s) they want to add.
-This could enable the user to create highly customisable drum patterns, with control over different paremeters of each sound.
+This could enable the user to create highly customisable drum patterns, with control over different parameters of each sound.

 ## Status